fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ### Course document plan

-Press ESC key !
+If on PC, press ESC key !

 You may approach the course from :
 - the processes (chapters 1 & 2)
 - the solutions (chapeter 3)
-- the skills (chapter 4)
 - the implementation (chapter 5)

 ----